aaronERA/IT-Essentials/README.md

 MySQL is a free and open source relational database management system.
 It's important to have this tool to store and manage data, and is commonly used in web applications and content management systems.

 ### Alternative: PostgreSQL
-PostgreSQL is a free and open source object-relational database management system.
-It offers advanced features such
+PostgreSQL is a free and open source database management, and is important tool for IT professionals to have because it enables storing and and managing data effectively, and is commonly used in web applications and content management systems.

+The official website for PostgreSQL is https://www.postgresql.org/.